SUP Stand Up Paddling & Kayaking in Midcoast Maine for 12 years!

 Celebrating our eleventh season of kayaking the midcoast of Maine in 2014!
-Come sea kayak or SUP with us in beautiful Port Clyde Maine.
+Come sea kayak or SUP (stand up paddling) with us in beautiful Port Clyde Maine.
 The setting is pristine and spectacular.

-Our Paddle Shop is located on the waterfront in the picturesque fishing village of Port Clyde.
+Our Paddle Shop is located on the waterfront in the picturesque fishing village of Port Clyde in midcoast Maine.

 Our fleet includes top of the line sea kayaks by Necky, Boreal Design, and paddle boards by Jimmy Lewis, and Naish.
 Our experienced guides are passionate kayakers and SUPers with lots of local knowledge.
 We welcome all skill levels, instruction is included.

 Stand Up Paddle (SUP) is the fastest growing water sport worldwide.
 Ask about demos and tours!